On the number of tangencies among $1$-intersecting $x$-monotone curves: Proof of Theorem

-Let $G$ be the (bipartite) \emph{tangencies graph} of the blue and red curves.
-That is, the vertices of $G$ correspond to the blue and red curves and its edges correspond to pairs of touching blue and red curves (recall that we consider only unmarked tangency points of Type~2 to the right of $\ell$).
+Let $G$ be the (bipartite) \emph{tangencies graph} of the blue and red curves where edges correspond to unmarked tangency points between a red and a blue curve of Type~2 to the right of $\ell$.
 We will show that $G$ is a forest and hence has at most $n-1$ edges.